cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### About us

 Cisco Cognitive Intelligence is part of Cisco Secure, the largest enterprise cybersecurity company in the world.
-We are developing complex systems for cyber threats detection using Machine learning and Artificial intelligence.
+We are developing complex systems for cyber threat detection using machine learning and artificial intelligence.

 <div>
     <CardButton filled={true} href="#/about">Prague Team</CardButton>